 So the third instance of this Narrative Triplet is when Miles uses the shoulder touch as the surprise element that allows him to overcome the King Pin.
 He electrically shocks the massive villain, successfully using and controlling his power, and as a hark back to the thing he bonded over his uncle with prior to his murder.

-The Narrative Triplet in Spider-Man Into The Spiderverse is incredibly satisfying for all the things it pays off.
-It shows Miles new ability to use his power, it avenges the death of his beloved Uncle, it turns what was taught to him and uses it in a different way, and it makes his win more of a complete moment than had he just won the fight by bouncing around.
+The third use, which finalises the triplet, is really satisfying for all the moments it pays off.
+It shows Miles new ability to use his power.
+It also avenges the death of his beloved Uncle by using what he taught him in a different way.
+This makes his win more of a complete moment than had he just won the fight by bouncing around.
 It ties everything together in a neat little bow.

-To recreate this in your own writing, try and put a moment into the first, second and third act of your story which is story relevant each time, escalates each time, and builds to a satisfying ending.
+To recreate this in your own writing, try and put a moment into the first, second and third act of your story.
+Something story relevant each time, escalates each time, and builds to a satisfying ending.
 The third time should take the previous two and slightly change the experience of them, showing the progress and what the character has learned or experienced.

-You can find more writing advice on our YouTube channel where we’ll be releasing a piece of writing advice every day to help you become a better and more confident writer.
+You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!